 So go see for yourself.

-Go to Hannity.com retirement.
+Go to Hannity.com, retirement.

 That's Hannity.com forward slash retirement.

-I can't believe you how many of those cherries, berries, I guess you like this the call the pink shimmer sugar ones for Mother's Day.
+I guess you like the pink shimmer sugar ones for Mother's Day.

-How many of you eaten today?
+How many have you eaten today?

-I mean too many.
+I mean, too many.

 I've watched you eat six.